SEBI PROVIDES PREFERENTIAL TREATMENT TO FPIs, BUT WILL THE INDIAN TAX AUTHORITIES RELENT?

 - the applicant (Mauritius subsidiary) did not have any management experts or financial advisers on its payroll or on hire, and it also did not have any commercial or economic rationale;

-- Mauritius, unlike London or New York, is not a known financial centre or vibrant business hub, and it cannot boast of being a seat of civil aviation experts;
+- Mauritius, unlike London or New York, is not a known financial center or vibrant business hub, and it cannot boast of being a seat of civil aviation experts;

 - the applicant (Mauritius subsidiary) was not important for the operation of MIAL, as much as the other two (2) members (i.e., GVK and AGL) were; and